openshift-pipelines/pipelines-as-code/README.md

   `Pipeline` object.
 You can have embedded `TaskSpec` inside `Pipeline` or you can have them defined separately as `Task`.

+#### Event matching to a Pipeline

-- Each `PipelineRun` can match different vcs events via some special annotations on the `PipelineRun`.
+Each `PipelineRun` can match different vcs events via some special annotations on the `PipelineRun`.
 For example when you have these metadatas in your `PipelineRun`:

 ```yaml
  metadata: